- Ph.D., Harvard University

 - NGOs, Civil Society and Non-State Actors

-- Marginalization and Disenfranchisement (refugees, squatters, ex-slave populations, internally displaced people, asylum seekers)
+- Marginalization and Disenfranchisement (squatters, ex-slave populations, refugees and asylum seekers)

 - Politics, Society and Culture of South Asia, the Himalayas and Nepal

 Kathleen’s work in Nepal and South Asia focuses on marginalized communities such as squatters, internally displaced populations, bonded laborers and girls at risk for human trafficking.
 Her vocational interests are rooted in a desire to apply rigorous scholarship to people, stories and situations that might otherwise go unseen or unheard.

 Her research has been featured in an assortment of journals including the Journal of Contemporary Ethnography, Crossing the Border, Human Organization a special edition of Studies in Law, Politics and Society, Journal of Clinical Psychology and other publications.
 She regularly presents her research findings at conference venues at home and abroad.

 Kathleen’s research and writing address a range of issues including the structural production of inequity and the everyday violence of poverty; socioeconomic development, democratization and post-conflict transition; asylum, legal proceedings and the translation of trauma and suffering; and ethics and anthropology.
 Kathleen further pursues these interests through the provision of expert witness for political persecution and at the Center for Refugee Services in San Antonio.